ChilliCream/graphql-platform/website/src/docs/hotchocolate/defining-a-schema/extending-types.md

 ## Extending by name

-If we do not have direct access to a type, we can still extend it by specifying its name.
+If we can not reference a type, we can still extend it by specifying its name.

 <ExampleTabs>
 <ExampleTabs.Annotation>